justinau1145/multi-style-image-transfer/README.md

-# Segmented Style Transfer
+# Multi Style Transfer

 This project implements region aware style transfer by combining Segment Anything Model (SAM) with Adaptive Instance Normalization (AdaIN) based on the paper [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868).
-While standard image style transfer applies 1 artistic style to the entire image, this allows you to apply different artistic styles to different regions if the image.
+While standard image style transfer applies 1 artistic style to the entire image, this allows you to apply different artistic styles to different regions of the image.

 ## Features